Table of Contents

 Conclusion

-By taking the time to evaluate and understand the unique characteristics of each instrument, you can make an informed decision.
-One that will ultimately support your growth and enjoyment as a guitarist.
+By taking the time to evaluate and understand the characteristics of each instrument, you can make a better decision.
+One that will support your growth and enjoyment as a guitarist.

 FAQ